 Letting fees are another expense tenants may need to pay if they use a letting agent.

-Sometimes a letting fee is charged by a letting agent to grant or assign a tenancy.
+Sometimes a letting fee is charged by a letting agent or solicitor to grant or assign a tenancy.

 Letting fees are allowed under tenancy law (Residential Tenancies Act) but only letting agents or a landlord’s solicitor are allowed to charge this fee.